davorg/dmp/chapters/chapter07.md

 All of the data that we have looked at so far has been ASCII data.
 That is, it has been encoded using a system laid down by the American Standards Committee for Information Interchange.
-In this code, 128 characters !!!FOOTNOTE  3 There are a number of extensions to the ASCII character set which define 256 characters, but the fact that they are nonstandard can make dealing with them problematic. !!! have been given a numerical equivalent value from 0 to 127.
+In this code, 128 characters (there are a number of extensions to the ASCII character set which define 256 characters, but the fact that they are nonstandard can make dealing with them problematic) have been given a numerical equivalent value from 0 to 127.
 For example, the space character is number 32, the digits 0 to 9 have the numbers 48 to 57, and the letters of the alphabet appear from 65